 Zac Trahan grew up in the idyllic hill country and studied biology at the University of Texas at Austin.
 His deep connection with and respect for the natural world has only strengthened since joining TCE Fund in the fall of 2002.
 Zac has worked in all three offices; he served as Houston Program Director from 2008-2011 and DFW Program Director from 2012-2015.
 He believes our common problems call for collaborative solutions and that improving our future means protecting our shared surroundings.

 Andrew Dobbs has been involved in Texas politics since reaching the University of Texas in 2002.
 He was with TCE Fund briefly in 2006 and continuously since 2010.
 Known as “Dobbs” to his friends, he is a passionate advocate for the people’s voice in the public policy process and has helped with electoral campaigns ranging from student government to Presidential candidates.
 He is now committed to non-partisan efforts to organize grassroots pressure on all elected officials.
 Dobbs lives in Southeast Austin where he spends his free time reading and listening to the radio.

-Todd Main, Senior Policy Advisor for Illinois Department of Natural Resources, founded TCE Fund and is a seasoned political organizer with three decades of experience in public interest work.
+Todd Main, policy and political consultant, founded TCE Fund and is a seasoned political organizer with three decades of experience in public interest work.
 He started as a door-to-door canvasser and has worked on a range of issues such as electric utility and health care reform and environmental issues.
 For three years in the late 1990s, Todd served as the Executive Director of Texas Campaign for the Environment, TCE Fund’s sister organization.
-He is currently on assignment in Chicago with his wife Theresa Amato and daughters Isabella and Vittoria.
+He is currently on assignment in Washington D.C. with his wife Theresa Amato and daughters Isabella and Vittoria.

 Victory on Toxic Chemicals in Consumer Products